Atrial fibrillation (AFib) is a common heart rhythm disorder. It

 Moderate drinking — whether it’s wine, beer, or spirits — is measured as one to 14 drinks per week for women and one to 21 drinks per week for men.
-Heavy drinking or binge drinking more than 5 drinks in a day also greatly increases a person’s risk for experiencing AFib symptoms.
+Heavy drinking or binge drinking more than five drinks in a day also increases a person’s risk for experiencing AFib symptoms.

-A 2005 study published in the American Journal of Clinical Nutrition found that caffeine is only dangerous for people with AFib at very high doses and in extraordinary circumstances.
-The researchers concluded that most patients with AFib could handle normal amounts of caffeine, like what’s found in cups of coffee, without worrying about potential AFib-related problems.
+A 2005 study published in the American Journal of Clinical Nutrition uncovered that caffeine is only dangerous for people with AFib at very high doses and in extraordinary circumstances.
+The researchers concluded that most people with AFib could handle normal amounts of caffeine, like what’s found in cups of coffee, without worrying about potential AFib-related problems.

 The bottom line is that recommendations for caffeine intake with AFib vary.
-Your doctor has a better understanding of your situation, your sensitivities, and the risks you may face if you consume caffeine.
+Your doctor has a better understanding of your situation, your sensitivities, and the risks you face if you consume caffeine.
 Talk with them about how much caffeine you can have.

 Alcohol and caffeine consumption can make your body dehydrated.
 Dehydration can cause an AFib event.
 A dramatic shift in your body’s fluid levels — from consuming too little or even too much liquid — can affect your body’s normal functions.
 Sweating during summer months or from increased physical activity can make you dehydrated.
 Viruses that cause diarrhea or vomiting can also cause dehydration.

 Caffeine isn’t the only stimulant that can affect your heart rate.
-Some over-the-counter medications, including cold medicines, can trigger AFib symptoms.
+Some over-the-counter (OTC) medications, including cold medicines, can trigger AFib symptoms.
 Check these types of medications for pseudoephedrine.
 This stimulant may cause an AFib episode if you’re sensitive to it or have other heart conditions that affect your AFib.

 Time with your doctor is important.
 Doctor’s visits are often brief.
 That leaves you with little time to cover a lot of questions or concerns you may have about your AFib.
 Be prepared before your doctor walks in so you’re able to cover as much as possible in the time you have together.
-Here, a few things to remember when you are speaking with your doctor:
+Here are a few things to remember when you are speaking with your doctor:

-- Do some research.
+Do some research.
 Speak with family members and create a list of relatives who have any history of heart disease, stroke, high blood pressure, or diabetes.
 Many of these cardiac conditions are inherited.
 Your family history can help your doctor assess your risk for experiencing AFib episodes.

-- Write down your questions.
+Write down your questions.
 Amid a flurry of questions and instructions from your doctor, you may forget the questions you have.
 Before you head into your appointment, create a list of questions you have.
 During your appointment, use them as a guide to talk with your doctor about your condition, risks, and behaviors.

-- Bring someone with you.
+Bring someone with you.
 If you can, bring a spouse, a parent, or a friend with you to each doctor’s appointment.
 They can take notes and instructions from your doctor while you’re being examined.
 They can also help you stick with your treatment plan.
 Having support from a partner, family, or friends can be really helpful if the treatment plan involves major lifestyle changes.